 The operator of South Korea's major cryptocurrency exchange Upbit will open a Singapore-based exchange next month.
 This is after the company, which is an affiliate of Kakao, set up a Singaporean branch in February.

-Users who complete subscription and self-certification will be able to enjoy a trading fees waiver in Singapore dollar market, which will run for one month.
+Users who complete subscription and self-certification will be able to enjoy a trading fees waiver in the Singapore dollar market, which will run for one month.

 Lee said the cryptocurrency exchange would lose out on opportunities now and lag behind their global competitors if they waited until the Korean cryptocurrency exchange environment improves in order to expand.

 Upbit, which is 10th largest cryptocurrency exchange globally, has seen an increase of 53.6 percent daily trading volumes (24-hour trading volume is currently standing at approximately $229 million), and posted $100 million profit in the third quarter of 2018.
-This was despite the current bearish crypto market and the regulatory challenges in the country.
+This was despite the current bearish crypto market and the current regulatory challenges in the country.

 The exchange came under scrutiny from law enforcement and financial regulators in May this year, under claims of faking balance sheets.
 An internal audit whose results were released earlier this month indicated that there had been no wrong doing on the part of the exchange.
 South Korea regulators have also lifted the notorious blanket ban on Initial Coin Offerings (ICOs) and have improved draft of regulations that seek to legitimize the cryptocurrency sector.